 Guild Advice is a professional student advice service, helping you with any financial, academic, employment, housing and immigration issues you may face during your time at the University.
 The service is free and you can either drop into the centre for a chat in a safe, relaxed environment, or contact its online service where professional advisors can respond to your queries or concerns.

 Support for mental health conditions

-If you have a diagnosed mental health condition, or think that you might have one, you can get disability support from the Mental Health Advisory Service, including confidential advice from two mental health advisors who are qualified practitioners and have a wealth of experience in supporting students.
+If you have a diagnosed mental health condition, or think that you might have one, you can get disability support from the Student Disability Service, including confidential advice from two mental health advisors who are qualified practitioners and have a wealth of experience in supporting students.

 Sport and fitness

 The University is a centre of excellence for many sports, and our 43 teams and clubs attract around 2,000 students and staff members.
 As a student, you can join the gym at the Munrow Sports Centre and benefit from the excellent sporting facilities across the University.